Whether this is your hundredth install, or your first time choosing acoustic treatment, we’ve made it easy to find the right solution for any room.

 There are many different factors to consider in studio environments, where a precise representation of the recorded sound is critical:

 - Place the panels at ear level.
-Place them so the panel’s center is as close to ear-height as possible.
+Place them so the panel’s centre is as close to ear-height as possible.

-- Avoid sitting in the direct center of the room.
+- Avoid sitting in the direct centre of the room.
 Move the listening position slightly backwards or forwards from the middle of the room, where room modes congregate.